Weak topological phases in the presence of interactions: Classifying invertible phases

-We can use the formalism of Karoubi triples~\cite{thiang2016k,donovankaroubigraded} to make this discussion mathematically precise: let $A$ be the (real or complex) super $C^*$-algebra of symmetries, graded by time-reversal.\footnote{In this work, we will restrict to the case where $A$ is the tensor product of a tenfold way symmetry as explained in \S \ref{sec:fermsymmetry} with the group $C^*$-algebra of the Lie group of translation symmetries, either discrete $\Z^d$ or continuous $\R^d$.} A \emph{Karoubi triple} $(\mathcal{M},\Xi_1, \Xi_2)$ consists of of a finitely generated (ungraded) $A$-module $\mathcal{M}$ and maps $\Xi_i: \mathcal{M} \to \mathcal{M}$ satisfying $\Xi^2 = - \id_\mathcal{M}$ and $\Xi_i a = (-1)^{|a|} a \Xi_i$ for all $a \in A$.\footnote{There is an infinite dimensional version of the Karoubi description given here, which can be shown to be equivalent \cite[\S 4]{gomi_freed-moore_2021}.
+We can use the formalism of Karoubi triples~\cite{thiang2016k,donovankaroubigraded} to make this discussion mathematically precise: let $A$ be the (real or complex) super $C^*$-algebra of symmetries, graded by time-reversal.\footnote{In this work, we will restrict to the case where $A$ is the tensor product of a tenfold way symmetry as explained in \S \ref{sec:fermsymmetry} with the group $C^*$-algebra of the Lie group of translation symmetries, either discrete $\Z^d$ or continuous $\R^d$.} A \emph{Karoubi triple} $(\mathcal{M},\Xi_1, \Xi_2)$ consists of a finitely generated (ungraded) $A$-module $\mathcal{M}$ and maps $\Xi_i\colon \mathcal{M} \to \mathcal{M}$ satisfying $\Xi^2 = - \id_\mathcal{M}$ and $\Xi_i a = (-1)^{|a|} a \Xi_i$ for all $a \in A$.\footnote{There is an infinite dimensional version of the Karoubi description in which instead one assumes a finiteness condition on $\Xi_2-\Xi_1$.
+This description can be shown to be equivalent to the finitely generated version currently under discussion \cite[\S 4]{gomi_freed-moore_2021}.
 Using modules that are not finitely generated can be more suitable for physics, for example if we want to take the unbounded above valence band into account.} One can think of a Karoubi triple as a formal difference $[\Xi_1] - [\Xi_2]$ of Hamiltonians with $A$-symmetry.
 We now want to impose that $[\Xi_1] - [\Xi_2] = 0$ if $\Xi_1$ and $\Xi_2$ are in the same path component.
 So define a Karoubi triple to be \emph{elementary} when $\Xi_1$ is in the same path component as $\Xi_2$ in the space of complex structures $\Xi$ such that $\Xi a = (-1)^{|a|} a \Xi$ for all $a \in A$.
 Two Karoubi triples $(\mathcal{M},\Xi_1, \Xi_2), (\mathcal{M}',\Xi_1', \Xi_2')$ are \emph{isomorphic} if there exists an $A$-module isomorphism $\mathcal{M} \to \mathcal{M'}$ intertwining $\Xi_i$ with $\Xi_i'$ for $i=1,2$.
 Note that there is an obvious notion of direct sum $\oplus$ of Karoubi triples.
-We say two triples $T_1,T_2$ are \emph{stably equivalent} if there exists an elementary triple $T'$ such that $T_1 \oplus T'$ is isomorphic to $T_2 \oplus T'$.
+We say two triples $T_1,T_2$ are \emph{stably equivalent} if there exist an elementary triples $T_1',T_2'$ such that $T_1 \oplus T_1'$ is isomorphic to $T_2 \oplus T_2'$.
 The set of Karoubi triples can be thought of as a stabilization of the space of $A$-symmetric Bogoliubov de-Gennes Hamiltonians $\Xi$.

 \begin{definition} The group of \emph{$A$-symmetric free SPT phases} is the set of Karoubi triples modulo stable equivalence under $\oplus$.